 The Wound-QoL is filled in by the patient himself.
 The questionnaire is self-explanatory; yet, patients can be supported if they are not able to fill it in by themselves.
 In this case, the support has to be documented.

-For statistical analyses, the data are entered into a spread sheet (e.g. Excel) or statistics program (e.g. SPSS).
+For statistical analyses, the data are entered into a spread sheet (e.g. Excel) or statistics software (e.g. SPSS).
 The spread sheet matrix must be structured as follows: Each row corresponds with one patient and each column corresponds with one variable (=item).